 Creating personal or shared macros for tickets (administrators)

-Administrators create macros that are shared by all agents in the Zendesk or macros that are shared by only agents in a specific group.
+Administrators create macros that are shared by all Zendesk Support agents or macros that are shared by only agents in a specific group.
 Administrators can also create personal macros for their own use.

 To create a personal or shared macro for tickets

 - On the Macros page, click the Add macro button.